 It’s also a UNESCO World Heritage Site, along with three other historic churches in other parts of the country.
-If you visit the northern region of the Philippines, take the time to visit this church and the nearby Paoay Convent Ruins.
+If you visit the northern region of the Philippines, take the time to visit the Ilocos tourist spots of the Paoay Church and the nearby Paoay Convent Ruins.

 Paoay Church, also known as San Agustin Church of Paoay, is one of the most impressive structures in the Ilocos Norte province.
 The buttresses give the church its unique appearance, along with the imposing belltower, constructed many years after the church itself was completed.